Postpartum Physical Therapy

 Certain exercises or movements can worsen symptoms of diastasis recti and pelvic floor dysfunction.

-Working with a Doctor of Physical Therapy to determine the exercises that will best help you can prevent further injury or discomfort.
+Working with a Doctor of Physical Therapy to determine the exercises that will best help you during your postnatal physical therapy can prevent further injury or discomfort.

 Besides giving you a great core workout, balance exercises can help reduce back pain and improve posture.

 Balance exercises can also improve stability and reduce the gap between abdominal muscles seen in patients with diastasis recti.

 Your physical therapist may have you do balance work on a Bosu ball or yoga ball to strengthen core muscles without unnecessary strain.